olukotun-ts/grocerie/README.md

   > A simple, hassle-free grocery list manager.

 ## Summary ##
   > This app provides a simple, intuitive interface for a user to add items to a grocery list and cross them out as they are purchased.
+The user can also save the list for later.

 ## Problem ##
   > Describe the problem your product solves.